Mahindra XUV300: Safety

 The Mahindra XUV300 was tested in its most basic safety specification of 2 airbags and standard ISOFIX anchorages.
 It scored 5 stars for adult occupant protection and 4 stars for child occupant protection, scoring the highest combined rating for any Indian car tested yet and the first four-star child safety rating.
 Its structure was deemed to be capable of higher loading.
 It is also the first five-star rated car to offer side and curtain airbags as an option.
 It offers side, curtain and knee airbags only as an option on all variants.
 ESC is optional.
 ISOFIX anchorages are standard.
-The car offers head restraints for all passengers in its higher variants, however the three-point seatbelt which was available for the middle rear occupant on higher variants at launch has now been replaced by a less safe 2-point lap belt across the range.
+The car offers head restraints for all passengers in its higher variants, however the three-point seatbelt which was available for the middle rear occupant on higher variants at launch has been replaced by a less safe 2-point lap belt across the range as of 2021.

-Mahindra sponsored a UN ESC test and pedestrian protection test with Global NCAP in 2020 (similar to Latin NCAP 2013), which it passed, hence earning the car Global NCAP's coveted Safer Choice Award.
+Mahindra sponsored a UN ESC test and pedestrian protection test with Global NCAP 1.0 in 2020 (base on Latin NCAP 2013), which it passed, hence earning the car Global NCAP's Safer Choice Award.

-Mahindra XUV 400
+Mahindra XUV400

-On September 11, 2022, Mahindra announced electric version of the XUV 300, named XUV 400.
-It retains the same design and equipment of its petrol--driven counterpart.
-It is equipped with 39.4 kWh Li-ion battery pack with estimated 456 km range as tested by ARAI.
+On 11 September 2022, Mahindra announced electric version of the XUV 300, named XUV 400 code name S210.
+It retains the same design and equipment as its petrol--driven counterpart.
+It is equipped with a 39.4 kWh Li-ion battery pack with an estimated 456 km range as tested by ARAI.
 Its motor is located in the front axle producing 150 hp and 310 Nm of torque with 0 to 60 mph in 8.1 s.
 Critics praised the vehicle for its performance and ease of use, but many noted its lack of premium features and the overall interior being dated.
+XUV400 has gone through updates in the S237 with the updated pro version launched in 2024.
 Its main competitor is Tata Nexon EV.

+Mahindra XUV 3XO

+On 29 April 2024 Mahindra announced the facelifted version of XUV300, named XUV 3XO code name S220.
+It retains the same design but some changes which is Front LED Headlamps, 10 inch Touchscreen with AdrenoX, 10.25 inch Instrument cluster, 360-degree camera, Panoramic Sunroof, connected LED Tail lamps and 7 speakers by Harman Kardon.
+It comes 2 series which is MX and AdrenoX AX series.
+MX series is MX1, MX2, MX2 PRO, MX3 MX3 PRO and AdrenoX AX series is AX5, AX5L AX7 and AX7L.